laggy-tux/sway-Dots/README.md

 ##

-If any issues please raisae it.. i'll try my best to rectify :)
+If any issues please raise it.. i'll try my best to rectify :)